estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😐

 Learned a bunch of javascript console devtools with JavaScript30.
 Hopefully can work on a little bit of data later tonight!

+### Day 13

+**Focus:** notes wiki + other projects

+**Enthusiasm:** 😫

+Worked on my digital notes website (https://estaudere.netlify.app) and a some from other data projects (criminal race analysis mainly).
+I did not learn a whole lot except for some new methods to explore a dataset.
+Excited to work on more NLP and data research later.